dequelabs/axe-webdriverjs/CONTRIBUTING.md

 ## Setting up your environment

 In order to get going, fork and clone the repository.
-Then, if you do not have [Node.js](https://nodejs.org/download/) installed, install it!
+Then, if you do not have [Node.js](https://nodejs.org/download/) installed, install it! axe-webdriverjs runs tests using Selenium Webdriver 3, which requires Node 6.9.0 or higher.

 Once you have Node.js installed, from the repository root, do the following: